 We gave Coach Kavanaugh a loud yell, and I sat back to think about what he’d told us.

-I must have fallen asleep because I felt someone shaking me.
-I opened my eyes.
+I must have fallen asleep in the bus returning us to Wilson.
+I felt someone shaking me, and I opened my eyes.
 It was Parker.

 “Wake up, Tony.
 We’re back at school.”